 About Us

-- Be widely recognized as the Lead organization in getting difficult projects done
+Be widely recognized as the Lead organization in getting difficult projects done

-- Be the most highly respected and trusted Club
+Be the most highly respected and trusted Club

-- Apply exceptional commitment to needed community projects
+Apply exceptional commitment to needed community projects

-- Be the Club that everyone wants to join
+Be the Club that everyone wants to join

-- Effective stewardship of donated funds
+Effective stewardship of donated funds

-- Represent a solid cross section of the community
+Represent a solid cross section of the community

-- Continuously develop new members and new ideas
+Continuously develop new members and new ideas

-Throughout our history, members have continuously adopted the theme that Rotarians are committed to "putting something back into the community."
+Throughout Our History, members have continuously adopted the theme that Rotarians are committed to "putting something back into the community."
 This has resulted in millions of dollars and tens of thousands of volunteer hours into projects for the citizens of Campbell River.

-Rotary is an organization of business and professional leaders united worldwide who provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.
-In more than 200 countries worldwide, approximately 1.3 million Rotarians belong to more than 34,000 Rotary clubs.
-Find out more about Rotary at Rotary Basics.
+Rotary is an organization of community leaders united worldwide who provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.
+In more than 200 countries worldwide, approximately 1.4 million Rotarians belong to more than 35,000 Rotary clubs.
+Rotary clubs are nonpolitical, nonreligious, and open to all cultures, races, and creeds.

 The main objective of Rotary is service — in the community, in the workplace, and throughout the world.
 Rotarians develop community service projects that address many of today's most critical issues, such as children at risk, poverty and hunger, the environment, illiteracy, and violence.
 They also support programs for youth, educational opportunities and international exchanges for students, teachers, and other professionals, and vocational and career development.